-What do I bring to the therapy?
-My clinical experience and training are grounded in psychiatric rehabilitation, community counseling, residential and hospital and private practice settings, and more than two decades of private practice work helping individuals and couples navigate relationships and life adjustments.
-I was fortunate to receive training in mindfulness-based psychotherapy about twenty-five years ago when it was a new approach in the field of psychology and psychiatry.
-This included dialectical behavior therapy or “DBT”.
-At the same time, I became acquainted with persons who suffered with borderline personality disorder, which felt like a natural fit for me and my clients, so I launched my career specialization helping people who suffered with emotion dysregulation and mood challenges.
-In addition to all of my clinical training and academic study, I have learned even more from the people that I have helped, their unique life experiences.
+A few things about what I bring: my clinical experience and training are grounded in psychiatric rehabilitation, community counseling, residential and hospital and private practice settings, and more than two decades of private practice work helping individuals and couples navigate relationships and life adjustments.
+In addition to all of my clinical training and academic study, I have learned even more from the people that I have helped.
+Their unique life experiences are instructive and always heart rending in that we all have the constant work of making sense of our lives in a world that is never still.
 Further, understanding individuals is not complete without due consideration of how they have been shaped by trends in society, aspects of culture, immigration patterns, world religions, and economic and political and historic conditions.
 All of these factors matter.
 It’s wonderful to know people and help them so completely.

 Psychotherapy is a process of revealing and discussing your experiences confidentially.
 Understanding yourself and your circumstances can bring relief and help you make important life adjustments.
 And when you combine talk therapy with mindfulness practice you can make sense of and organize and construct your life in a way that is even better than mere anxiety and depression reduction.